 Applications which provide the following will stand the best chance of our support - if none of these criteria are met then alternative gains will be sought:

-Permanent low rent or otherwise affordable residential accommodation with separate access; completed before commercial premises are occupied; inclusion of ground floor storage for prams, disability equipment, bicycles etc.; balconies; roof gardens.
+- Permanent low rent or otherwise affordable residential accommodation with separate access; completed before commercial premises are occupied; inclusion of ground floor storage for prams, disability equipment, bicycles etc.; balconies; roof gardens.
 Where off site affordable housing is provided it should be within the West End ward or within the vicinity of it.
 Where the only solution is that payments are made in lieu of housing to the Affordable Housing Fund these should be recorded as having been generated in the West End Ward and then used in the ward or the vicinity to provide or contribute to affordable housing schemes.

-New loading and unloading bays to ease the problems of servicing and deliveries.
+- New loading and unloading bays to ease the problems of servicing and deliveries.

-Bicycle racks, lanes and other facilities for cyclists.
+- Bicycle racks, lanes and other facilities for cyclists.

-Affordable market barrow storage in the Berwick St and Rupert St areas and/or Section 106 protected light industrial accommodation.
+- Affordable market barrow storage in the Berwick St and Rupert St areas and/or Section 106 protected light industrial accommodation.

-Permanent, free public lavatories.
+- Permanent, free public lavatories.

-Public, social and environment facilities, particularly at ground floor level.
+- Public, social and environment facilities, particularly at ground floor level.

-The provision at concessionary rents of ground floor space for community use, such as meeting rooms, social clubs, creche etc. in all new non-residential developments exceeding 2000m sq. lettable area, or a financial contribution from the developer in lieu.
+- The provision at concessionary rents of ground floor space for community use, such as meeting rooms, social clubs, creche etc. in all new non-residential developments exceeding 2000m sq. lettable area, or a financial contribution from the developer in lieu.

 This Planning Mandate is prepared by the Soho Society's Planning and Environment committee, circulated to the membership and was first approved at an Annual General Meeting in 1991.
-It has been revised in 1996, 1999, 2006, 2008, 2009, 2011, 2012 and 2014, the revisions in each case being endorsed by the Society's membership at its Annual General Meeting.
+It has been revised in 1996, 1999, 2006, 2008, 2009, 2011, 2012, 2014, 2016 and 2018 the revisions in each case being endorsed by the Society's membership at its Annual General Meeting.